microsoft/terminal/doc/specs/#607 - Commandline Arguments for the Windows Terminal.md

 Following an investigation performed the week of Nov 18th, 2019, I've determined that we should be able to use the [CLI11] open-source library to parse our arguments.
-We'll need to add some additional logic on top of CLI11 in order to properly seperate commands with `;`, but that's not impossible to achieve.
+We'll need to add some additional logic on top of CLI11 in order to properly separate commands with `;`, but that's not impossible to achieve.

 CLI11 will allow us to parse commandlines as a series of options, with a possible sub-command that takes its own set of parameters.
 This functionality